 While the University recognizes that employees may need time to recover, it also expects employees to return to work as soon as possible.
 PMA will work closely with employees and their physicians to determine what, if any, accommodations may need to be made, and the University will make available light-duty, part-time, or alternative work arrangements whenever possible.

 The following guidelines should assist both employees and supervisors in processing a Workers' Compensation claim.
 This brochure and the procedures are not intended to be all-inclusive.
-PMA, the Personnel Office, or the Office of Risk Management and Insurance will provide additional information and assistance, if needed.
+PMA amd Human Resources will provide additional information and assistance, if needed.

 PMA Insurance Group